-- Reading proficiency increased from 12 percent to 59 percent in one academic year.
+- Reading proficiency increased from 12% to 59% in one academic year.

-- Math proficiency improved from 45 percent to 61 percent in one academic year.
+- Math proficiency improved from 45% to 61% in one academic year.

 - Parents rated the school 5.5 on a 6-point scale for overall satisfaction.

-- Teacher retention from the first school year to the second was 100 percent.
+- Teacher retention from the first school year to the second was 100%.